vinesh27/VersionCheckerX/README.md

 - [The Mining Torch](https://discord.gg/m5uSj57wre)

 ## Support
 Need help with my plugin?
-[Join my Discord Server](https://discord.gg/FmrEZSwXE4), create a thread and get your issue resolved ;)
+[Join my Discord Server](https://discord.gg/FmrEZSwXE4), create a ticket and get your issue resolved ;)

 ## Contribute
 If you want to contribute to this plugin, make a fork, do your work, and submit a PR, if I like the feature I'll add it to the master branch.

 ## Help me out
-If you want to send some green paper to this plugin creator (Even though I dont need it), This is the [Buy Me A Coffee Page](https://www.buymeacoffee.com/vinesh)
+If you want to send some green paper to this plugin creator (Even though I don't need it), This is the [Buy Me A Coffee Page](https://www.buymeacoffee.com/vinesh)